 Refrigeration Systems Skills

 Refrigeration skills include those involved in the installation, maintenance and repair of refrigeration systems.
 A person working with refrigeration systems needs to understand the types of repetitive repair problems that occur in refrigeration equipment.
-A refrigeration technician also needs to understand the piping and duct work involved in refrigeration systems as well as how to navigate and install control boxes and air boxes.
+A trained refrigeration technician also needs to understand the piping and duct work involved in refrigeration systems as well as how to navigate and install control boxes and air boxes.

 Have You Considered a Career in Welding or HVAC?